maxzheng/workspace-tools/docs/README.rst

     # Or checkout a group of repos as defined in workspace.cfg (using 'ws' alias from setup)
     # ws checkout mzheng-repos

-    # Or checkout a repo from GitHub (using 'co' alias from setup, or use 'wst checkout'):
+    # Or checkout a repo from GitHub (using 'co' alias from setup above, or use 'wst checkout'):
     # co workspace-tools                # Best match
     # co maxzheng/workspace-tools       # Exact match